 (3) The amounts attributed to the components identified need to be expressed in terms that enable their cumulative effect to be readily quantified.

 [Regulation 9 inserted in Gazette 11 Jul 2001 p.
-3461-2.]
+3461-2; amended in Gazette 18 Nov 2014 p.
+4323.]

 10. Notifying Commissioner of price differences